e-gov/cvi/libs/ui/src/lib/button/button.component.md

 Displays a regular button.
 You can have it `disabled` or switch its visuals through `appearance` prop.

 You can use `--cvi-button-color` and `--cvi-button-color--hover` CSS variables to customise the background color of the button with `appearance=primary` prop.

+You can also utilise `--cvi-button--text-decoration` to remove the underline when `appearance="text"`.